 Money can be a painful distraction when illness hits a family.

-When Ellie Smith’s partner, Adam Parker, fell ill last year he ended up enduring nine months of gruelling dialysis sessions in preparation for a kidney transplant.*
+Ellie Smith’s partner, Adam Parker*, became one of these statistics a few years ago, when kidney failure meant he had to endure nine months of gruelling dialysis sessions in preparation for a kidney transplant.

 Together since 2007, the couple moved from New Zealand to Victoria’s Mornington Peninsula region in 2010, following a work transfer, and bought their first home together in early 2015.

-While Parker was sick at birth, medical staff couldn’t figure out what was wrong with him.
+While Adam was sick at birth, medical staff couldn’t figure out what was wrong with him.
 It wasn’t until he was two years old that a specialist diagnosed him with the incurable respiratory disease, cystic fibrosis.
-He underwent a lung transplant in 2006, at the age of 24, but appeared hale and hearty when they met, according to Smith.
+He underwent a lung transplant in 2006, at the age of 24, but according to Smith, appeared healthy when they met.

 "He did a lot, he went snowboarding all the time and lived life quite full compared with a lot of people," she says.